 Engaging content is really the germ of success for all push notifications.
 You have to maintain the balance between information/persuasion and length due to the limited space you have.

-While it is easy for many messages, it can be challenging to write push notifications for complex messages.
+While it is easy for many messages, it can be challenging to write content for complex messages.

-Let’s look at some tips create engaging content for push notifications:
+Let’s look at some tips create engaging content:

 Keep it simple, don’t try to do too much at once